porimol/TMSMM/project1/README.md

-# Finalized Plan for **Temporal Topic Modeling on Research Papers**
+# Temporal Topic Modeling on Research Papers

-After reviewing, this is the final detailed plan with actionable steps and suggestions for starting work:

----

 ## Objective

-To analyze how research topics evolve over time by applying temporal topic modeling to a dataset of research papers and enhance insights through network analysis of citation dynamics.
+To analyze how research topics evolve over time by applying temporal topic modeling on a dataset of research papers and enhance insights through network analysis of citation dynamics.

 ---